 We were super excited to be invited in to speak with Annie Othen on the Kat Orman show!
-You can listen in by following this link.
-You want to go to the 29/8/18 broadcast and start about an hour and 7 minutes in.

 We were super excited to be invited in to speak with Annie Othen on the Kat Orman show at BBC Radio Oxford to discuss upskilling and returning to work – the very core of what TechPixies is all about!

 A perfect time of year for this discussion – seasonal change and just a few days before children of school age return to the classroom.

 As Annie highlighted “for many women the kids maybe going to school for the first time and they are now reflecting on returning to work, changing careers or even starting up a business”.
 Joy agreed “yes, September is like the new January; it’s an opportunity to think where am I going with this year?”

 Of course, Annie wanted us to tell her and her listeners what TechPixies was all about!
 Joy explained “TechPixies is all about empowering women; helping them to think about who they are, what they want to be, and how they’re going to get there?
 We incorporate life coaching with social media, digital marketing, SEO, wordpress and paid advertising; all the skills needed to go back into the modern workplace”.

 “We have courses online and face to face so learning can be in an environment with other women or they can learn on their own, in their own time and their own pace online”.

 “How do the TechPixies help?”, Annie enquired, “what do you do in practical terms?”.

 Helen, one of the first to undergo the TechPixies digital marketing course back in November 2015, explained “I did the 12 week course, run to fit in with the school day, so you were able to do the school run with the children and wasn’t held over half term holidays either, so it was extremely child friendly”.